When do I get paid?

 - Base Fare: The amount passengers pay to start the ride

 - Cost per kilometre: The amount you earn per kilometre in the city where your ride starts

 - Cost per minute: The amount you earn per minute in the region where your ride starts

-We determine all costs per kilometre or per minute depending on which city and region in which a ride was requested.
-See your Rate Card for local pricing.
+We determine the applicable local rate card depending on which city and region in which a ride was requested.
+See local pricing on your region’s Rate Card.